ARYANTECH123/HAN/README.md

 A weak, esoteric language for fun!
 HAN is a language vaugly resembling BASIC that can do a little.
-It is written in a ordinary text file(`.txt`) and compiled using Python
+It is written in a ordinary text file(`.txt`) and compiled using Python This is a custom version of the HAN compiler for Aman Sanju

 # How to use